KAZ Minerals is a copper miner based in Kazakhstan and Kyrgyzstan.

 KAZ Minerals is a copper producer with mining operations in Kazakhstan and Kyrgyzstan.
 The Group acquired the Baimskaya copper project in January 2019, a major greenfield asset in Russia which it intends to develop into a large scale, open pit copper mine by 2026.

-In Kazakhstan the Group operates the Bozshakol and Aktogay mines and concentrators, as well as three underground mines and associated concentrators in the East Region, employing approximately 14,000 staff.
-In 2018 the Group exported 106 kt of copper cathode from Kazakhstan to customers in both Asia and Europe (2017: 112 kt) and 190 kt of copper in concentrate mainly to China (2017: 144 kt).
-As a result of its economic activities, the Group generated revenues of $2,162 million in 2018 and made a total tax contribution of $368 million in Kazakhstan, including $199 million of MET and $92 million of corporate income and withholding taxes.
+In Kazakhstan the Group operates the Aktogay and Bozshakol mines and concentrators, as well as three underground mines and associated concentrators in the East Region, employing approximately 16,000 staff.
+In 2019 the Group exported 138 kt of copper cathode from Kazakhstan to customers in Asia and Europe (2018: 106 kt) and 179 kt of payable copper in concentrate, mainly to China (2018: 190 kt).
+The Group generated revenues of $2,266 million in 2019 and made a total tax contribution of $386 million in Kazakhstan, including $201 million of MET and $94 million of corporate income and withholding taxes.

 The Group employs approximately 1,000 staff in Kyrgyzstan where it operates the Bozymchak copper-gold mine.
 Tax payments of $15 million were made in Kyrgyzstan by Bozymchak in 2019.